IdentityServer/IdentityServer3/README.md

 You can find the *CN=idsrv3test* certificate and setup instructions in the [certificates](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/Certificates) folder in the repository.

-The host project shows other configuration options
+The host [samples](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/) shows other configuration options
 * support for MembershipReboot and ASP.NET Identity based user stores
 * support for additional Katana authentication middleware (e.g. Google, Twitter, Facebook etc)
 * support for WS-Federation